mwb9aa/SchoolClassCountdown/README.md

 1. Replace tauri.conf.json in the installation folder with the one download from here.
 Default location: [app name folder]/[src-tauri]
 2. Replace the icons in the installation folder with the ones installed from here (or design your own).
 Default location: [app name folder]/[src-tauri]/[icons]

-## Instructions for use, after installing tauri
+## Instructions for use, customizations and building
 1. Create a list in JavaScript.
 (Currently this list is on line 3 of main.js)
 2. Run cargo tauri build from your commandline.